Applicants for Fall 2023 will be notified of their admission status by email in January.

 Get Ready for Admitted Students Weekend: What to Do Next

-Step 1: RSVP and Assistantship Preferences
+Step 1: RSVP for ASW

 - If you are interested in being considered for graduate assistantships, review the graduate assistantship position descriptions under the next section below, “Assistantships: Review and Rank Preferences.”